MIT-CAVE/cave_app/cave_api/docs/custom_keys.md

 }
 ```

 It is worth noting that the client will ignore any keys not in the aforementioned sections.
-If you plan to use additional top-level keys, it is advised that `send_to_client=False` to prevent unnecessary data overhead.
-Also note: in order to access these for persistent state, you should set `send_to_api=True`.
+If you plan to use additional top-level keys, it is advised that `sendToClient=False` to prevent unnecessary data overhead.
+Also note: in order to access these for persistent state, you should set `sendToApi=True`.